Story #6134: [EPIC] Pulp import/export

 As a user, I can export into a series of files of a particular size

 This is to support the use case where Katello wants to export a series of files of a given size that can be recombined and imported later.

 This would allow Katello to avoid the 3x disk usage problem whereby three copies of an artifact exist: the original one, the exported one, and the one in the split archives.

-#1 Updated by ggainey about 1 year ago
+#1 Updated by ggainey over 1 year ago

 IRC conversation that spurred this issue: